romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## join

-Several methods are provided which assist in building joins, they all take the same arguments:
+Several methods are provided that assist in building joins, and they all take the same arguments:

 | method         | SQL join type    | description                                                                            |
 |----------------|------------------|----------------------------------------------------------------------------------------|